 In 2016, there was an approximately 1 EUR/MWh spread between the Italian hub price and the Slovenian LTC price; Slovenian traders could buy and ship gas to Slovenia from the PSV at a cost of 17.13 EUR/MWh, compared to the 18.30 EUR/MWh Slovenian LTC price.
-This difference would imply that there were barriers to trade on the Italian-Slovenian border, as the prices did not converge.
-On the other hand, in 2016 and 2017 there were almost no flows on the pipeline.
-According to ENTSO-G data, there were minimal flows in Q1 and Q3 2017 from Italy to Slovenia, with some reverse flow as well in Q1 2017, but these were marginal compared https://platform.prisma-capacity.eu/#/network-point/details/4423689; https://platform.prisma-capacity.eu/#/network-point/details/1277955;
+Interestingly, however, there were almost no flows on the pipeline in 2016 and 2017.
+According to ENTSO-G data, there were minimal flows in Q1 and Q3 2017 from Italy to Slovenia, with some reverse flow as well in Q1 2017, but these were marginal compared to the pipeline's technical capacity.
+There were very few bookings on the pipeline as well, so the possibility of contractual congestions can be excluded.